OptimalScale/LMFlow/README.md

 ### 4.2 DeepSpeed Config
 You can config the deepspeed under configs.
 Details can be referred at [DeepSpeed Configuration](https://www.deepspeed.ai/docs/config-json/)

+### 4.3 LLaMA Inference on CPU

+Thanks to the great efforts of [llama.cpp](https://github.com/ggerganov/llama.cpp).
+It is possible for everyone to run their LLaMA models on CPU by 4-bit quantization.
+We provide a script to convert LLaMA LoRA weights to `.pt` files.
+You only need to use `convert-pth-to-ggml.py` in llama.cpp to perform quantization.

 ## 5. Model Release

 ### 5.1 Medical Model Checkpoints